rafalwrzeszcz-wrzasqpl/pl.wrzasq.commons/README.md

 **Note:** These libraries require **Java 7**.

+Whenever any of contained libraries need to do anything related with logging they rely on [*SLF4J*](<!--- TODO -->), so you need to include logging facility implementation in your project (we recommend [*Logback*](http://logback.qos.ch/)).

 Anything else?
 Well, you need *Git* and *Maven* to checkout snapshot sources if you want to work on the project.
 But if you want to use the library, then there are no other dependencies.

+Only one exception is `commons-daemon` library which depends on [*Apache Commons Daemon*](http://commons.apache.org/proper/commons-daemon/) but it makes no sense to build it without that.

 # Installation